 – Is waiting in lines torture for your child?

-None of these, of course, are applicable to normal children—most kids fucking love waiting in lines—so the quizzes are pretty foolproof (despite the fact my aura wasn't indigo, the results of the quiz told me I am, in fact, an indigo human—something I knew all along and was just waiting to have confirmed).
+None of these, of course, are applicable to normal children – most kids fucking love waiting in lines – so the quizzes are clearly pretty foolproof (despite the fact my aura wasn't indigo, the results of the quiz told me I am, in fact, an indigo human – something I knew all along and was just waiting to have confirmed).

 After posting on a number of Facebook groups, a man with "indigo" in his name added me and posted a message on my wall: "ur an indigo?" he said.
-It turned out he runs the UK Indigos Facebook group and, though he seemed a little nervous—he made me promise I wouldn't use his photo and assured me that he wasn't a drug user—he sent a short letter I'd written around to some online indigo groups.
-I got two replies: one answering some of my questions, and another offering to meet.
+It turned out he runs the UK Indigos Facebook group and, though he seemed a little nervous – he was keen to make sure I wouldn't use his photo and assured me that he wasn't a drug user – he sent a short letter I'd written around some online indigo groups.
+I got two replies; one answering some of my questions and another offering to meet.

 A short documentary about indigo children.

 First up: the questionnaire respondent.
-My ADHD/ADD questions were skirted over and my question about indigo people possessing powers answered vaguely—that the powers are all psychic and unexaminable; Reiki healing, that kind of thing.
-When I asked whether indigos have been around for a long time or just for the last few decades, I was told: "My understanding is that the first-generation indigos started manifesting in human form in the early to mid-60s.
+My ADHD/ADD questions were skirted over and my question about indigo people possessing powers answered vaguely – that the powers are all psychic and un-examinable; Reiki healing, that kind of thing.
+When I asked whether indigos have been around for a long time or just for the last few decades, I was told: "My understanding is that the first-generation indigos starting manifesting in human form in the early to mid-60s.
 I was born in the late 60s.
-My role was to help ease the shock and dis(ease) of later indigos who began being born in great numbers in the 80s through today... [sigh] I do my best."
+My role was to help ease the shock and dis(ease) of later indigos that began being born in great numbers in the 80s through today... [sigh] I do my best."

-The thing is, although there were apparently indigo children born "in great numbers" just a couple of decades ago, I couldn't track down any current kids with the gift of an indigo aura.
-I read about them, heard about groups of parents angrily telling teachers that they don't know how to teach their indigo children properly—I trawled spirituality forums and questioned any indigos I got in touch with.
-Even Dr. Badat told me he’d come across the phenomenon in his line of work.
-But, as far I can tell, the indigo community is made up solely of middle-aged people for whom the phenomenon is almost a form of therapy.
+The thing is, although there were apparently indigo children born "in great numbers" just a couple of decades ago, I couldn't track down any current British kids with the gift of an indigo aura.
+I read about them, I heard about groups all over America – about parents angrily telling teachers that they don't know how to teach their indigo children properly – I trawled spirituality forums and questioned any British indigos I got in touch with.
+Even Dr Badat told me he’d come across the phenomenon in his line of work.
+But, as far I can see, the UK indigo community is made up solely of middle-aged people for whom the phenomenon is almost a form of therapy.

-One of those people is Caroline, whom I met with recently.
-She was friendly and talkative, opening up quickly and talking for about 45 minutes without me asking many questions.
-She's had a tough life—abusive partners, depression combated with antidepressants, suicidal thoughts—the full spectrum of unhappiness.
+One of those people is Caroline, who I met outside Charing Cross station.
+She was friendly and talkative, opening up quickly and talking for about three quarters of an hour without me asking many questions.
+She's had a tough life – abusive partners, depression combated with antidepressants, suicidal thoughts, the full spectrum of unhappiness.